 A lot of foods these days are fortified with vitamin D. Some countries have laws in place whereby certain foods have to be fortified with vitamin D - like Sweden because of their very short days during the winter.
 In Britain, certain margarine and cereal products contain added vitamin D, too.

-The National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK take a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.
+The National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK should consider taking a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.
 The safe daily intake recommended for infants (under one) is 8.5mcg to 10mcg, but those drinking 500ml or more of infant formula do not need supplements, as formula milk is fortified with vitamin D.

 When we say you can't get enough vitamin D during the winter months we really mean it.
 It's all to do with UVB rays and our skin's reaction with sunlight that produces vitamin D.

 The sun's UVB rays have a reaction with the skin that forms inactive vitamin D3 that has to then be made by the body - via another two reactions - into an active form of vitamin D.

 Now the problem comes when we don't have access to strong enough UVB rays to make any vitamin D and the production of vitamin D on the skin only happens when the UV index is greater than 3.
 Britain has insufficient UV levels for this purpose during the winter which is where making sure you get enough vitamin D from your diet and or from a supplement comes in.